77ethers/NTERMCP/FAQ.md

 ## General Information

-### What is Claude Desktop Commander?
+### What is NTERMCP?

-Claude Desktop Commander is an MCP (Model Context Protocol) tool that allows Claude Desktop to access and control your computer's file system and terminal.
+NTERMCP is an MCP (Model Context Protocol) tool that allows Claude Desktop to access and control your computer's file system and terminal.
 It enables Claude to explore, read, and write files, execute commands, and manage processes - expanding Claude's capabilities beyond just conversation to become a comprehensive assistant that can work with your entire operating system.

 ### How does it differ from coding tools like Cursor or Windsurf?

-Unlike tools like Cursor or Windsurf which are primarily designed as coding IDEs, Claude Desktop Commander works with Claude to provide a more flexible, solution-centric approach.
+Unlike tools like Cursor or Windsurf which are primarily designed as coding IDEs, NTERMCP works with Claude to provide a more flexible, solution-centric approach.
 It's not confined to a coding box - it can handle coding tasks but also excels at exploring codebases, drawing diagrams, running automation processes, and working with multiple projects simultaneously.

 The main differences:
 - Claude reads full files during exploration, ensuring it captures the complete structure
 - Coding tools like Windsurf & Cursor chunk and index files, sometimes missing key relationships
 - Claude generates and displays diagrams directly in chat
-- Claude Desktop Commander allows you to work across your entire system, not just within coding environments
+- NTERMCP allows you to work across your entire system, not just within coding environments
 - Claude lets you execute the changes in one go, rather than requiring constant review and approval

 ### What is an MCP?